 For people with an I personality style, Black Friday is fun.

 People with personality style I get excited about Black Friday.
 But for them, it’s not necessarily about the bargains.
 Sure, there might be one splurge-worthy item they have their eye on, but they won’t fight anyone for it.
 For people with an I personality type, the biggest draw of Black Friday is the people watching.

 I personality types are energized by crowds, and they love being a part of the frenetic, chaotic energy of Black Friday.
 They’re very likely to go Black Friday shopping with a few friends, laughing and chatting the whole time.
-They’re not stressed out about buying things from a list (lets’ face it…lists and I personality styles aren’t terribly compatible), so they go Black Friday shopping just to soak it all in: The tag-team shoppers with walkie-talkies, the frenzied, manic behavior of the people that have been at the front of the line for hours, the squabbling couples.
-Pass the popcorn– It’s like spending the day at the human zoo.
+They’re not stressed out about buying things from a list (lets’ face it, lists and I personality styles aren’t terribly compatible), so they go Black Friday shopping just to soak it all in: the tag-team shoppers with walkie-talkies, the manic behavior of the people who have been at the front of the line for hours, the squabbling couples.
+Pass the popcorn – It’s like spending the day at a human zoo.